Vladimir1t/Akinator/README.md

 ## Files Included
 - **akinator.cpp**: Contains the main logic of the "Akinator" program, including functions to run the game, play, find elements, compare nodes, and manage the tree.
-- **akinator.h**: Header file defining the structures and function prototypes used in "Acinator".
+- **akinator.h**: Header file defining the structures and function prototypes used in "Akinator".
 - **input_output.cpp**: Handles input and output operations such as reading data from files, constructing the tree, and building the tree in Graphviz format.
-- **main.cpp**: Main entry point of the program where the "Acinator" game is executed.
+- **main.cpp**: Main entry point of the program where the "Akinator" game is executed.
 - **tree.cpp**: Implements functions related to the binary tree operations such as insertion, searching, and destruction.
 - **stack_path.cpp**: Provides a stack implementation for storing paths in the tree.
 - **stack.cpp**: Implements a stack for storing elements in the tree traversal process.